julelang/manual/src/compiler/directives.md

 The syntax is simple and easy to learn.
 The logical and operator is `&&` and the logical or operator is `||`.
 These are exactly the same as Jule.
 The precedence of these operators is also the same.
 First, the logical or (`||`) operator is evaluated, then the logical and (`&&`) operator is evaluated.
 You also have parentheses.
 The parentheses, of course, are evaluated first.
 In addition to these, logical not (`!`) operator is also available.

+### Variables

+Here is the list of variables and their existence:

+- `windows`: operating system is windows
+- `darwin`: operating system is darwin
+- `linux`: operating system is linux
+- `unix`: operating system is UNIX, or UNIX-like
+- `i386`: cpu architecture is intel 386
+- `amd64`: cpu architecture is AMD64
+- `x32`: 32-bit cpu architecture
+- `x64`: 64-bit cpu architecture
+- `production`: production compilation enabled
+- `test`: compiling for testing

 ### Examples

 Here is an example code via `build` directive: